 The Law on NGOs generally creates an enabling framework for the formation of NGOs.
 To establish a domestic NGO, the Law requires at least two founders, who may be domestic or foreign, natural or legal persons, at least one of whom has a residence and exact address in Afghanistan.
 (Article 11(1)) To become registered, NGOs must apply to the Ministry of Economy.
 (Article 4) The registration process, however, is a two-tiered, overly bureaucratic process, with review of applications required by both the Technical Commission and the High Evaluation Commission; the High Evaluation Commission is composed of representatives from no fewer than 5 government ministries.
 Associations must seek registration with the Ministry of Justice (MoJ).
 The Law on Associations does not specify the required minimum number of founders for an association, but the Regulation on Procedure of Establishment and Registration of Associations requires the existence of not fewer than 10 founding members in order to establish an association.
 (Article 6.2 of Regulation on Procedure of Establishment and Registration of Associations) Foreign citizens, stateless persons, and youth under the age of 18 are restricted from serving as founders of associations (Article 7).
 The Law on Associations requires first-time applicants to pay a registration fee of 10,000 AFD (about 150 USD).
 (Article 13(3)) Finally, the Law on Associations implies that registration is mandatory – that is, that associations cannot carry out activities as an unregistered group; specifically, Article 14 expressly states that “An association initiates its work after receiving a registration certificate.”

 Barriers to Operational Activity

-The Law on NGOs includes barriers to NGOs’ operational activity, in the form of a direct prohibition, and through invasive supervisory oversight.
+The Law on NGOs includes barriers to NGOs’ operational activity, through direct prohibition as well as invasive supervisory oversight.

-First, NGOs are prohibited from participating in construction projects and contracts, but for those exceptional cases where granted special permission by the Minister of Economy.
+First, NGOs are prohibited from participating in construction projects and contracts, but for those exceptional cases where they are granted special permission by the Minister of Economy.

-Second, NGOs are required -- prior to the commencement of work, and after the examination and assessment of the line department – to submit committed project documents to the Ministry of Economy for verification and registration.
-The real impact of this legal barrier depends, of course, upon implementation; compliance is likely to be low.
-In addition, NGOs are required to submit semi-annual reports, with a separate reporting form required for each project of the NGO.
+Second, NGOs are required - prior to the commencement of work, and after the examination and assessment of the line department – to submit committed project documents to the MoE for verification and registration.
+The real impact of this legal barrier depends of course upon implementation; compliance is low.
+In addition, NGOs are required to submit semi-annual reports, with a separate reporting form required for each project.

-Furthermore, the Ministry of Economy has repeatedly terminated NGOs for the failure to submit reports.
-Article 35(1) include the grounds for dissolution, which include "Where the organization does not provide the Ministry of Economy with its annual report within one year of the end of the fiscal year."
-In January 2012, for example, Economy Minister Abdul Hadi Arghandiwal announced that 600 Afghan and 195 foreign NGOs were closed because they failed to send biannual reports to the Economy Ministry detailing their activities, progress, and budgets.
+Furthermore, the MoE has repeatedly terminated NGOs for the failure to submit reports.
+Article 35(1) provides the grounds for dissolution, which include "Where the organization does not provide the MoE with its annual report within one year of the end of the fiscal year."
+In January 2012, for example, Minister of Economy Abdul Hadi Arghandiwal announced that 600 Afghan and 195 foreign NGOs were closed because they failed to send biannual reports to the MoE detailing their activities, progress, and budgets.
 "These NGOs either didn’t send us their work reports or committed other violations," he said.
 "If NGOs don’t send us their reports every six months and if we continue not to receive them for two years, these NGOs are considered to be inactive."
 Most recently, in March 2015, the MoE terminated 119 NGOs, including 113 local and 6 international NGOs.

 Barriers to Speech / Advocacy

-There are no legal barriers targeting the expressive activities of either NGOs or SOs.
+There are no legal barriers targeting the expressive activities of either NGOs or associations.

 There are, however, restrictions against NGO participation in “political activities.”
 Among the illegal activities listed in Article 8 of the NGO Law are "(1) Participation in political activities and campaigns" and "(2) Payment to and fundraising for political parties and candidates."
-Although the Law nowhere defines "political activities," the context suggests that the phrase refers to campaigning and electioneering, as opposed to public advocacy.
-The Law on Social Organizations does not specifically mention political activities.
+Although the Law does not define "political activities," the context suggests that the phrase refers to campaigning and electioneering, as opposed to public advocacy.

 Barriers to International Contact